 Nicholas Hagger is a poet, man of letters, cultural historian and philosopher.
-He has lectured in English at the University of Baghdad in Iraq and the University of Libya, and was a Professor of English Literature at Tokyo University and Keio University in Japan.
+He has lectured in English Literature at the University of Baghdad in Iraq and the University of Libya, and was a Professor of English Literature at Tokyo University of Education, Keio University and Tokyo University in Japan.
 He has studied Islamic and Oriental philosophy, and led a group of Universalist philosophers.
-He is an authority on the Tudor time and Shakespeare, and is devoted to Epping Forest and Cornwall.
+He was awarded the Gusi Peace Prize 2016 for Literature.

-He is the author of more than 30 books.
-These include a substantial literary output of nearly 1,500 poems, over 300 classical odes, two poetic epics and a thousand stories, travelogues and innovatory works in literature, history and philosophy.
+He is the author of 46 books.
+These comprise a substantial literary output of over 2,000 poems, including over 300 classical odes; two poetic epics; 5 verse plays and a masque; 1,200 short stories; travelogues; and innovatory works in literature, history and philosophy.
+His catalogued archive of papers and manuscripts is held on permanent deposit as a Special Collection in the Albert Sloman Library at the University of Essex.

 Books by Nicholas Hagger